Skip to main content

-So, here is a map with the projected hurricane path.
-And people think that the white line is where the hurricane will go, and the red indicates bad weather.
+Here is a map with the projected hurricane path.
+People think that the white line indicates where the hurricane will go, and the red indicates bad weather.
 They also think that the broader path further inland means that the storm will increase in size.

 And this misinterpretation of the data changes human behavior, potentially making people feel safe than they really are.